-- (a) If A1 recovers during the time-out he may continue to play. - (b) A substitute for A1 has already entered the game, therefore A1 cannot re-enter until the next game clock running period has ended. - 5-16 Statement: Players designated by their head coach to begin the game or who receive treatment between free throws may be substituted in case of an injury.
-In this case, the opponents are also entitled to substitute the same number of players, if they wish. - 5-17 Example: A1 is fouled and is awarded 2 free throws.
+- (a) If A1 recovers during the time-out he may continue to play. - (b) A substitute for A1 has already entered the game, therefore A1 cannot re-enter until the next game clock running period has ended. - 5-16 Example: Players designated by their head coach to begin the game may be substituted in case of an injury.

+Players who receive treatment between free throws must be substituted in case of an injury.
+In these cases, the opponents are also entitled to substitute the same number of players, if they wish.

+5-17 Example: A1 is fouled and is awarded 2 free throws.
 After the first free throw the referees discover that A1 is bleeding.
 A1 is substituted by A6 who shall attempt the second free throw.
 Team B requests to substitute 2 players.